telerik/xaml-docs/controls/radrichtextbox/how-to/features-custom-ui-layers.md

-There is a demo where all these steps have been implemented at:{% if site.site_name == 'Silverlight' %}[https://demos.telerik.com/silverlight/#RichTextBox/CustomizePresentation](https://demos.telerik.com/silverlight/#RichTextBox/CustomizePresentation){% endif %}{% if site.site_name == 'WPF' %}[Click-once demos](https://demos.telerik.com/wpf/) (Inside the application, choose RichTextBox / Customize Presentation){% endif %}, and a developer-focused [CustomLayerAndCustomAnnotation](https://github.com/telerik/xaml-sdk/tree/master/RichTextBox/CustomLayerAndCustomAnnotation) example.
+All these steps have been implemented {% if site.site_name == 'Silverlight' %}at [https://demos.telerik.com/silverlight/#RichTextBox/CustomizePresentation](https://demos.telerik.com/silverlight/#RichTextBox/CustomizePresentation){% endif %}{% if site.site_name == 'WPF' %}in the [ClickOnce demos](https://demos.telerik.com/wpf/) (Inside the application, choose RichTextBox / Customize Presentation){% endif %}, and in a developer-focused [CustomLayerAndCustomAnnotation](https://github.com/telerik/xaml-sdk/tree/master/RichTextBox/CustomLayerAndCustomAnnotation) example in our [SDK Samples Browser](https://demos.telerik.com/xaml-sdkbrowser/).